Rudderless: Plot

 Finally, Sam performs the songs he had been working on, first admitting and telling the audience who Josh was, what he had done, and that he had written the song he was about to play.
-Closure for Rudderless lets us see Sam has been replaced by a new guitarist.
-Del has been given Sam's sailboat (presumably in payment), and Emily finally decides to listen to Josh's music.
+As Sam sings, it is revealed Sam has been replaced by a new guitarist, Del has been given Sam's sailboat, and Emily finally decides to listen to Josh's music.

-Sam completes the song, including (presumably) improvised lyrics about missing his son in the song's climax and leaves the stage.